tybozzy/small_personal_projects/AskReddit AI Responder/README.md

     - And much more, just take a look!

 \
-*Note: This was created recreationally to practice using GUIs and webscraping.
+*Note: This was created recreationally for practice.
 It is not intended to be released or distributed beyond means of archiving or professional development.*